adamki/api-curious/README.md

 ## Technical Expectations
 * Use an Omniauth authentication library for authenticating users from the third-party service.
-* Mimic the interface of functionality of chosen third-party, in this case Github.
+* Mimic the interface of functionality of chosen third-party, in this case Twitter.
 * Consume an external API to get real data and interact with a third-party service.